Close Menu

 DIFFERENT TYPES OF ALJ HEARING DECISIONS

-There are three types of ALJ hearing decisions that the judge can issue.
+There are three types of hearing decisions that the judge can issue.
 First, what everyone is hoping for, is a fully favorable decision.
 Second, you can receive a partially favorable decision.
 Finally, you can also receive an unfavorable decision.

 FULLY FAVORABLE HEARING DECISION